tan-duong/blueprints-1/packages/rn-fb-stripe/README.md

-# Configuration
-- Open plugin.js file
-- update arguments on top of file, then save it

 # Install it on host app
 - ignite attach
-- ignite add path/to/rn-fb-stripe
+- ignite add path/to/rn-fb-stripe --pubkey <your stripe publishableKey>
 - cd ios && pod install

 # Uninstall it